jgoizueta/flt/README.txt

   puts 0.1.split.inspect                           # -> [1, 7205759403792794, -56]
   puts (-0.1).sign                                 # -> -1

+A shortcut notation for DecNum is defined in this file (based on an idea by coderrr[http://coderrr.wordpress.com] which allows exact definitions with almost literal decimal syntax (note the underscore after the dot.)

+  puts 10._123456789123456789                      # -> 10.123456789123456789

 == Error analysis

 The DecNum#ulp() method returns the value of a "unit in the last place" for a given number under